Matgend/Phylo_Imputation/Simulation/README.md

 This simulates continuous, discrete traits along a phylogeny according to several models as Brownian motion, OU and MK.

 `NAImputation.R`
-This simulates NAs according to 3 concepts of missing data (MCRA, MAR and MNAR)
+This simulates NaNs according to 3 concepts of missing data (MCRA, MAR and MNAR) and incomplete phylogenetic trees.